New horizon symmetries, hydrodynamics, and quantum chaos: Formulation of horizon symmetries

 Equations \eqref{ss1}, \eqref{acd3}, and \eqref{fi1} constitute a central result of our work.
 They are constraint equations that select a specific class of diffeomorphisms which we call horizon symmetries.
 They are parameterized by the supertranslations $f$, the superrotations $Y^A$, and the radial displacement $Z$.
 The part dependent on $Z$ leads to the new horizon symmetry and will play a central role in characterizing the chaotic regime of a black hole as we will see explicitly later on.

 The authors of \cite{Chandrasekaran:2018aop} always worked in a regime where $\chi_A\ell^A \heq -Z = 0$ which allowed them to derive the constraint equations \eqref{Constr1} and \eqref{Constr2} that lead to \eqref{eq:Yandf} and \eqref{eq:Yandf2}.
 Moreover, they always imposed $c=0$ by requiring $b=\tilde{b}$.
 This latter condition is equivalent to a constraint on terms in $\chi^A$ away from the horizon, without affecting the form of $f$ and $Y^A$.
 The authors of \cite{Donnay:2016ejv}, while allowing a general radial displacement $Z$ and deriving similar intermediate equations to ours in Gaussian null coordinates, always effectively imposed $Z=0$ by requiring independence of their horizon symmetries from the fields parameterizing the horizon metric (apart from $\kappa$).
 After additionally requiring that $\kappa=const.$, they derived equations \eqref{eq:Yandf} and \eqref{eq:Yandf2}.
 Their proposal of horizon symmetries also constrained some components of $\chi^A$ away from the horizon.
+The authors of \cite{Adami:2022ktn,Adami:2023fbm,Adami:2024rkr,Adami:2024mtu} allowed for general radial displacement Z in the context of generic null boundaries.
+Nevertheless, their boundary conditions did not restrict the form of $Z$ as in \eqref{ss1}.

 In the following two subsections, we derive simple solutions to the constraint equations \eqref{ss1}, \eqref{acd3}, and \eqref{fi1} by using a specific parameterization of the horizon coordinates and then focusing on an explicit example.